 Some seizures in children have no known cause.
-If these unprovoked seizures recur it is considered epilepsy.
+If these unprovoked seizures recur it may be called epilepsy.
 Seizures can be stressful for the child and family.
-Medication can be a very effective treatment for some, but others may need more help to control their seizures.
+Medication can be an effective treatment for some, but others may need more help to control their seizures.

 A special diet called the Ketogenic Diet may help manage epilepsy in children, particularly with epilepsy that is resistant to medication.
 The diet requires significantly lower amount of carbohydrates and high amounts of fat.
 It can be a difficult diet to maintain but for some children the seizure control may be worth the effort.
 Most doctors will have a person try the diet for up to 3 months to see if it works.
 If your child responds well to the diet and remains seizure-free for 2 years, your child may also slowly be transitioned to a more normal diet.